Allen Coombs

-Later at Dollis Hill Coombs worked on the MOSAIC machine.
+Later at Dollis Hill, Coombs worked on the MOSAIC computing machine.
 Coombs headed the scientific side of R14, the division working on optical character recognition for postal mechanisation, which moved to the new BT Research Centre at Martlesham in Suffolk.
 His work on pattern recognition led to the development of an early postcode-reading machine.

-He frequently lectured on pattern recognition using the concept of multi-dimensional space, and the 'caltrop', and would demonstrate the presence of feature-detection in the human visual system by means of a flash gun, the persistence of vision in the audience leading them to observe disintegration of a character fragment by fragment.
-'Doc' Coombs was notable for a facial 'tic', which gave him something of the appearance of the 'mad professor', and these days would probably be classed under Tourette's syndrome.
+Coombs frequently lectured on pattern recognition using the concept of multi-dimensional space, and the 'caltrop', and would demonstrate the presence of feature-detection in the human visual system by means of a flash gun, the persistence of vision in the audience leading them to observe the disintegration of a character fragment by fragment.
+"Doc" Coombs was notable for a facial 'tic', which gave him something of the appearance of the 'mad professor', and these days would probably be classed under Tourette's syndrome.

+In 1995, Combes died at Yealmpton, Devon, England.